cambridge-cares/TheWorldAvatar/UK_Power_Generation_Units_BMRS/Python/Code/ukpowergeneration/README.txt

 ...\theworldavatar\UK_Power_Generation_Units_BMRS\Python\Code\ukpowergeneration> py4jps\Scripts\Activate
 If it worked, new lines in the console should begin with (py4jps).
 If this is still present then this step is not required to be done again.

-3. Install all required Python libraries using the following command: pip install -r requirements.txt
+3. Install all required Python libraries using the command below: pip install -r requirements.txt

 4. Run the importer script 'generation_data_importer.py':